9brada6/tabs-with-posts/development.md

 - ➕ Add a help button, and with a pop-out to document a setting if needed in General Settings Tab, also the document might be exactly as in documentation.
 - ➕ Add support for more plugins that support primary category.
 - ➕ Add support to sort by rating.
+- ➕ Try to speed up every plugin, by adding a static variable to hold an internal cache for each post id of average/sum_votes(especially the rating plugins).

 ## 📖 Development Documentation